-Between today and next Sunday, my firstborn, my Yael will turn thirty years old.
+Between today and next Sunday, my firstborn will turn thirty years old.
 Her birthday is a milestone in my life as well as hers.
 It marks thirty years since I became a mom.
 When I think back to my life before I had children, I don’t quite perceive it without them.
 I view it in the context of their eventual arrival along a continuum.
-Since the day Yael was born, I never again perceived my life or the world completely without her.
+Since the day my daughter was born, I never again perceived my life or the world completely without her.

 I have no sisters, only brothers.
 I always wished I had a sister and have had many women friends throughout the years who served me well, some still serving, as stand-ins for a sister.
 During my childbearing years, I fully expected to have two daughters.
 I believed that my girls would never go without a sister like I did.
-But it didn’t work out that way for Yael, just as it didn’t for me.
-She also has many terrific women friends and relies on them the way one would rely on a sister.
-But don’t make the mistake of thinking Yael and I are alike.
+But it didn’t work out that way.

 In thirty years, my hopes and dreams for my daughter have changed very little.
 I want her to be healthy and happy, protected from harm.
 I want her to have a fulfilling life with meaningful work that gives her the opportunity to use her talents.
 I want her to be recognized for her accomplishments and appreciated for her work.
 I want her to travel through life in the company of a wonderful life partner, someone who adores her and someone with whom she is completely her real self, completely comfortable.
 I want her to live in a beautiful home in a lovely community.
 I want her to have children and to love raising them as much as I loved raising her and her brothers.
 I want her to have the best friends any woman can hope to have.
 I want her life to overflow with music, laughter, delicious food, good times, extraordinary people, and an abundance of love.
 I have prayed for these things for her from the first time I watched her sleep in my arms.

 Although I am an abundantly creative person, I could never have imagined a daughter as magnificent as the one I received.
 She lights up the room when she enters.
-On the day that I left her at college and drove away from her dorm after moving her in, I said to no one in particular, “Look out world, here comes our Yael.”
-She’s still on her way world, so keep looking out.
-Feeling blessed and sending love to my one and only girl on her thirtieth birthday.
+I'm feeling blessed and sending love to my one and only girl on her thirtieth birthday.